matthewjenifer/matthewjenifer.github.io/_posts/2025-06-26-my-sixth-post.md

 <br>
 <ol>
 <li><h4>What Used to Trip Me Up</h4><br>
-I thought mapping chords to MIDI numbers would be copy-paste simple when I first started down this path.
-Maschine uses its own unique mapping, the “documentation” is often just forum scraps, and few devs I know are as curious as I am about music theory-related problems.
-Ultimately I ended up studying my own test JSON files, analyzing what was numerically generated by the provided preset chord voicings, and cross-referencing my way to a conclusion.
-If you’ve ever done code archaeology with headphones on—or even made the type of lofi beats many coders listen to—you know the feeling.
+I thought mapping chords to MIDI numbers would be "copy-paste" simple when I first started down this path.
+Lo and behold, Maschine uses its own unique mapping, the “documentation” is often just forum scraps, and few devs I know are as curious as I am about music theory-related problems.
+Ultimately I ended up studying my own test JSON files (I didnt both with actual chords.
+Just random discordant notes), analyzing against what was numerically generated by the provided preset chord voicings, and cross-referencing my way to a conclusion.
+If you’ve ever done code archaeology with headphones on—or even made the type of lofi music coders listen to—you know the feeling.
 I built my own note map, broke it a few times, rebuilt it, tested again, broke it again.
-And then suddenly, it worked.</li>
+And then suddenly, it all gelled.</li>
 <br>
 <li><h4>Enlisting AI to let Users Be Human.</h4><br>
-People often write “C#min7” or “Dbm7” or “c   maj7” with typos, weird spacing, whatever.
-My work on my last web app taught me: if you don’t approach this right, most apps just spit out errors or ignore you.
-I wanted this one to work seamlessly.
-The target user barely has time to select each chord pad by pad, so who wants to fiddle with a web app that doesn't understand your chord shorthand?
-I leveraged my newfound prompting skills to both build preemptive guardrails into the code and sanity-check the process with ChatGPT before my brain could have time to get fried on a single logic error.</li>
+People often write “C#min7” or “Dbm7” or “c   maj7” with typos, weird spacing, or sometimes missing a whole letter.
+My work on my last web app taught me: if you don’t approach this right, your app will just spit out errors or ignore you.
+I needed this one to work seamlessly.
+The target user barely has time to select each chord pad by pad, so who wants to fiddle with a web app that doesn't understand your chord shorthand and appears not to work?
+I leveraged my prompting skills to both build preemptive guardrails into the code and sanity-check the process with ChatGPT before my brain could have time to get fried on a single logic error.
+I can't describe how happy I am I made that choice.</li>
 <br>
 <div style="text-align: center;">
 <img src="https://i.ibb.co/pjqDc7W2/who-up.png">